30-Year-Old Outfielder – San Diego Padres

 Jeff Francoeur Contract Information:

-Francouer signed a minor league deal with the Indians on Monday.
+Francoeur signed a minor league deal with the Padres on Tuesday, MLB.com's Corey Brock reports.

 To instantly reveal our fantasy analysis of every player – including Jeff Francoeur – simply subscribe now.